deepavadakan/Pet-Shelter-Adoption-Website/README.md

 `comming soon!`

 ## Features & Visulizations
-* USA Map of Current Adoption availabilites
+* USA Map of Current Adoption availabilites based on location, breed, etc. (tbd)
 * Data Visual Repository of the Different Amounts of Cat & Dog Breeds in the world
 * BONUS: Feature to help identify the possiblities of breed of your dog/ cat